synewmark/MOSS_AutoSubmit/readme.md

   </tr>
 </table>

-Note the difference between MOSS and Codequiry when submitting the student files: MOSS accepts entire directories distinguishing between different students implicitly based on directory structure so, the directory can be the root of **all** student files whereas Codeqiry requires distinct zip files for each student requiring a list of individual students to be passed to AutoSubmit
+Note the difference between MOSS and Codequiry when submitting the student files: MOSS accepts entire directories distinguishing between different students implicitly based on directory structure so, the directory can be the root of **all** student files whereas Codequiry needs either A. a flat directory in which every immediate child file/directory represents a distinct student or B. a list of all directories that should be treated as distinct students

 All params that take a text file must be in the form of text file to a list of new line character separated relative or absolute directories.
 See \TestResources for valid examples.

 The code can also be run via interactive mode which prompts the user for inputs.
-To run that simply include the large flags for each of the functions you want to run. i.e. --m --g to run Git and Moss
+To run that simply include the large flags for each of the functions you want to run. i.e. --m --g to run Git and Moss.
+The interactive mode is blocking and only accepts from `System.in` making it not ideal for automation.
+Use command line arguments for that.

 Examples of valid commands include:

 --g -u synewmark-resources -r "C:\Users\ahome\OneDrive\Desktop\Students.txt" -b studentCode -b main --c -l java -apikey *codequiry_api_key*

---c -l java -apikey *codequiry_api_key* -sd "C:\Users\ahome\OneDrive\Desktop\StudentDirectories.txt"
+--c -l java -apikey *codequiry_api_key* -sdf "C:\Users\ahome\OneDrive\Desktop\StudentDirectories.txt"

 --m -l java -apikey *MOSS API key* -sfd "C:\Users\ahome\OneDrive\Desktop\StudentFiles\